 The most commonly used component, thanks to GCCMVS (port of GCC to IBM mainframe) is PDPCLIB which is a public domain C runtime library which you can link your own C programs against to produce executables with no licencing restrictions (even if you use a compiler, commercial or non-commercial, that does have licencing restrictions).
 PDPCLIB works on MSDOS, OS/2, Win32, PDOS/386, MVS (mainframe), CMS, VSE, AmigaOS.
 The library conforms to the ISO/IEC 9899:1990 (aka ANSI X3.159-1989 aka C90 aka C89) standard.
 It has no extensions so is particularly good at finding out if your code is truly portable.

 Base functionality of PDOS/386 has now been completed.
 No further functionality is required for a basic functional system.
 There are also no longer any known, reproducible integrity bugs, so the system is nominally stable (but make sure you regularly back up any work for now).
 It is self-hosting, allowing both the OS and the tools to be rebuilt under PDOS/386.
 A disk image is available here, and an ISO CDROM image here.
 The hard disk image is suitable for burning to USB (using a utility such as Win32 Disk Imager - note that you need to select "all files" instead of the default ".img" to see the .vhd) to boot on real hardware, or it can be run under an emulator, e.g. Qemu with "qemu-system-i386 -drive file=pdos.vhd,index=0,media=disk,format=raw" or Bochs.
 When you boot it, you can type "dir" or "help" or "type /p readme.txt" for more info.
 Every OS-related byte on that disk is public domain, starting with the MBR (which I didn't write, but I found a PD version and modified it).
 Note that the disk image is a little less than 500 MB in size, with about 300 MB free space, so you need a USB stick that is at least 500 MB in size.
 In order for the USB stick to boot, you will need a PC that supports booting from USB stick as a hard disk image, and it will also need to support "legacy boot" (ie have a BIOS).
 You probably need to disable "secure boot" before legacy boot is allowed.
 Some modern PCs don't support legacy boot so maybe next time you buy a PC make sure you can boot PDOS/386 from USB stick.
 Also there is a floppy disk image here if you prefer that.
 And the same floppy disk image here as a bootable ISO CD.
 There is also a distribution of Freedos here built using this procedure that provides both another method of running (some) Windows programs, as well as running the (included) Open Watcom compiler that is used to develop PDOS/86 and the 16-bit IO.SYS that is included in PDOS/386.
 Also there is another version of the PDOS/386 disk image, except with essential build tools as OS/2 2.0 LX executables so that you can mount the image on OS/2 and fight your way out.
 You can still boot it, as PDOS/386 supports (certain) OS/2 executables too.
 Available here.
 Ditto Linux.
 Also be aware that if you have the pdos.vhd on a Unix system, you can access the contents with a command like "sudo mount -o loop,umask=000,offset=$((504*512)) -t vfat pdos.vhd mnt".
+On a Mac it is "hdiutil attach -imagekey diskimage-class=CRawDiskImage pdos.vhd".
+And if you need more space, I have a blank (no MBR either) 2 GB disk here.

 It is September 1986 and the Compaq Deskpro 386 has been released.
 This time the 40 MB drive has a PDOS/386 distribution installed on it.
 It contains pure public domain code.
 Due to the limits of what has been released to the public domain, only SubC is available, which gives you a subset of C90.
 But it's better than having to write in machine code.
 Your challenge is to produce a 32-bit competitor to MSDOS using just what is on this disk.
 Theoretically everything you need is on this disk.
 Get the 40 MB disk image here and ISO here.
 Note that the image was bumped up to nearly 500 MB in order to force Bochs to give better drive parameters so that an ISO could actually boot.
 See final2.bat for more information.